A Hydrogel That’s Soft, Stretchy, And Tough

 The real breakthrough in creating tougher, stretchier hydrogels came in 2003, says Zhigang Suo, the Harvard University mechanical engineering professor who led the development of the new hydrogel.
 That’s when a team led by Jian Ping Gong, a professor at Hokkaido University, in Japan, came up with the idea of covalently linking two types of polymers in a hydrogel (Adv.
 Mater., DOI: 10.1002/adma.200304907).

-The problem with Gong’s hydrogels was that all the polymers were covalently crosslinked, so they could take stress after, but once those bonds were broken they didn’t re-form and the material failed under repeated stress.
+The problem with Gong’s hydrogels was that all the polymers were covalently cross-linked, so they could take stress once, but after those bonds were broken they didn’t re-form and the material failed under repeated stress.

 Suo’s team came up with the idea of using alginate, a polymer that forms ionic cross-links in the presence of calcium ions, as the primary network.
 The alginate will break at these ionic cross-links under stress, but the cross-links will re-form when the stress is relieved.